Wilson13/Practices/README.md

         - Then compare 1A[1] vs 2A[0].
 If 1A[1] is smaller, store 1A[1] into B[1].
         - Then store 2A[0] & 2A[1] into B[2-3].
         - Copy B[0-3]  into A[0-3]

+4. Quick Sort

+A divide and conquer algorithm developed by Tony Hoare in 1959.

+Worst case complexity: O(nlogn),  average case complexity: O(n^2).

+In the code, the leftmost element is selected as the pivot which results in worst case when applied on sorted elements.
+Randomly selecting or selecting the median of the first, middle, and last element solves this problem.